Jeremalloch/Jeremalloch.github.io/_pages/about.md

 Hi, I'm Jeremy.

 I work on training machine learning models for Autonomous Vehicle Perception.
-I previously worked on deployment optimization.
+I previously worked on deployment optimization (quantization & pruning).

 Before Cruise, I completed a double major in Computer Science & Math (focused on optimization) at the University of Waterloo.
 During my time at Waterloo I also interned at Apple working on their autonomous car project.